open-contracting/deploy/docs/reference/index.rst

 There should be a minimum of two `Administrator <https://crm.open-contracting.org/users?sort=admin%3Adesc%2Clogin>`__ roles from OCP only.

-See the `Helpdesk process documentation <https://docs.google.com/document/d/1h68dx7fSszAJMkNjR0_rIK2iivzv4s5Nvu-C0fUj380/edit>`__ for access to Redmine CRM.
+See the `process documentation <https://docs.google.com/document/d/1h68dx7fSszAJMkNjR0_rIK2iivzv4s5Nvu-C0fUj380/edit>`__ for access to Redmine CRM.

 .. toctree::
    :caption: Service-specific information